stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 ## A More Real Test Case

 The `fizzbuzz` module was used to create a simple and didactic example but it could have been easily tested with unit tests.
 In practice golden tests are often used when testing JSON, HTML or images which generate large outputs.
-We also haven't yet tested the entire functionality of the `hspec-golden` library yet.
+We also haven't yet tested the entire functionality of the `hspec-golden` library.
 For example the `hgold` CLI for updating the golden files.

 Let's create some new modules to demonstrate a real case in which golden tests are needed.